Want a little more legroom on your family vacation to DC?

-Fuel up for your Georgetown adventure with a great breakfast.
-If you're not cooking breakfast in your in-suite kitchen or taking advantage of our complimentary breakfast, we recommend heading to Farmers Fishers Bakers for a simple, affordable breakfast with freshly baked pastries and great coffee.
+Fuel up for your Georgetown adventure with a great breakfast!
+If you're not cooking breakfast in your in-suite kitchen or taking advantage of our complimentary breakfast, we recommend heading to Farmers Fishers Bakers for a simple, affordable breakfast with fresh-baked pastries and great coffee.

-Once you've fueled up, the day is yours.
+Once you've fueled up, the day is yours!
 If you're looking for an active morning on the river, head to the Key Bridge Boathouse for an exciting day of kayaking or paddleboarding.
-For a more relaxed experience on the Potomac, take an educational and scenic Monument Tour with D.C.
-Cruises.
-If you prefer to stay on land, take a leisurely ride through historic Georgetown on Big Wheel rental bikes.
+For a more relaxed experience on the Potomac, take an educational and scenic Monument Tour with DC Cruises.
+If you prefer to stay on land, take a leisurely stroll through historic Georgetown on Big Wheels rental bikes!

 Warm summer nights call for something sweet, and Georgetown has no shortage of options.
-For ice cream, head to the old-school Thomas Sweet or Crepe N Cream, which is just a three-minute walk from the hotel.
-If you're more of a cupcake family, stop by the quirky Baked & Wired or head to M Street's Georgetown Cupcake.
+For ice cream, head to the old-school Thomas Sweet or Georgetown Scoops, which is just a 3-minute walk for the hotel.
+If you're more of a cupcake family, stop by the quirky Baked & Wired or head to M Street's Georgetown cupcakes.

-If the family isn't tuckered out by now, wind down the evening with a movie at the AMC Loews Georgetown 14, located just three blocks from the hotel.
+If the family isn't tuckered by now, wind down the evening with a movie at the AMC Loews Georgetown 14, located just 3 blocks from the hotel!

-Make sure your phones and camera are charged for this epic day of D.C. sightseeing.
-To kick things off, we recommend a tour of the White House (which you'll need to book at least three weeks in advance).
+Make sure your phones and camera are charged for this epic day of DC sightseeing!
+To kick things off, we recommend a tour of the White House (which you'll need to book at least 3 weeks in advance).
 The self-guided tours are rich with historical information and will set the tone for your day on the National Mall.
 If you'd like to grab a quick breakfast before your tour, we recommend Wicked Waffle, which is a five-minute walk from America's most iconic home.

-The National Mall is a choose-your-own-adventure of historical sites, monuments, and selfie opportunities.
+The National Mall is a choose your own adventure of historical sites, monuments, and selfie opportunities!
 It is also an amazing place for a family picnic, which you can prepare in your in-suite kitchen.
 As you traverse the National Mall, you'll see the Lincoln Memorial, Washington Monument, Martin Luther King Memorial, reflecting pool, and dozens of other iconic sights.
-Your kids will also have a chance to climb the bronze Einstein Memorial, which is right across the street from the National Mall.
+Your kids will also have a chance to climb the bronze Einstein Memorial, which is our favorite spot on the National Mall!

 After a fun, busy day exploring the National Mall, you and the kids will be more than ready to get off your feet.
 To keep in line with the day's historical themes, we recommend heading to Old Ebbitt Grill, which has been a favorite dining spot for presidents for over 150 years.
 Not only does Old Ebbitt have a full children's menu with hot dogs, grilled cheese, sliders, pizza, and PB&Js, they offer upscale saloon fare and a full bar to help you unwind.